 3. Offbeat places to visit in Ooty?
 Well, go to the Tea Park

 Suggested Read: 10 Places To Visit In Ooty That Are Fun & Incredibly Spectacular

 It wasn’t there in our Ooty travel itinerary because not many people know about it, but it was the most fascinating experience on our tour other than the Ooty train ride.
 I felt it had been set up specially to let me tread into a picturesque tea plantation and click millions of Instagram-worthy pictures!
 After hours of driving by and simply looking at those pretty tea estates with a yearning to visit one, I finally got a chance to actually roam into one, pluck a tea leaf or two, and inhale the delicious aroma!

 Don’t forget: To try the variety of Ooty tea flavours, including the tantalizing Masala Tea, at the tea stall inside the park!

 2. Don’t miss the Ooty Flower Show or (plan your holiday around it!)

 We were left wishing we had booked our trip while the Ooty Flower Show was still going on.
 We arrived on the final day of the 22nd Ooty Flower Show and realized we should have come sooner when we set our eyes on the remaining props and decorations.
 A marvelous depiction of the charming culture of Ooty, the show is an unmissable part of every traveler’s itinerary.

-1. Buy Ooty chocolates and spices from local stores
+1. Loved the chocolates and spices?
+Buy them from local stores & not factories!

 The chocolates, spices, and essence we bought in the tea factory store cost us way more than what the prices the local stores quoted.
 Also, we found that the quality and taste of handmade chocolates in these local stores in Ooty way better than those of the tea factory.